 - Make and serve drinks to guests and cocktail servers.

 - Ring guest checks, collect cash and process credits.

 - Perform all guest contact activities in a cordial, efficient and professional manner.

 Popular Employer Salaries for Bartender

-Known for taking on a considerable number of Bartenders, Applebee's Neighborhood Grill and Bar, Buffalo Wild Wings, Inc., Holiday Inn, Fraternal Order of Eagles, and Chili's Grill & Bar are leading firms in the industry.
-Those at Marriott International, Inc. can expect to make the most, with the company offering a median salary of $38K.
+Many Bartenders can be found at Applebee's Neighborhood Grill and Bar, Olive Garden Restaurants, Buffalo Wild Wings, Inc., Fraternal Order of Eagles, and Chili's Grill & Bar, firms that are at the top of the field.
+Marriott International, Inc. offers the highest compensation with a median salary of $38K.
 Other employers shelling out big bucks include T.G.I.
-Friday's, Fraternal Order of Eagles, and Buffalo Wild Wings, Inc., where Bartenders typically earn around $29K, $29K, or $28K, respectively.
+Friday's, Buffalo Wild Wings, Inc., and Fraternal Order of Eagles, where Bartenders typically earn around $29K, $29K, or $29K, respectively.